Heritage Skills Training

 A wide variety of courses are on offer, with the aim to increase skills in looking after and rcording our unique landscape in the Ingleborough Dale.
 This includes recording vernacular buildings, looking after heritage buildings, land based conservation skills and botanical surveying.

-Qualifications with Lowe Maintenance
+View ticketed qualifications on offer with Lowe Maintenance

 Living with your old building